 Fiber Ring Network or Lateral: Which is Better for a Class A Office Building?

-If you’ve ever bought a home before, you want to know more than just the number of bedrooms and bathrooms.
+Well, if you’ve ever bought a home before, you want to know more than just the number of bedrooms and bathrooms, right?
 Nowadays, potential buyers want to know if good Internet access is available in the neighborhood.
 After all, the last thing you want to do is buy your "dream home" and then learn you have to go to a public library to use the Internet.

 Business considers new office space the same way.
 Sure, you want to be in a building that has a fantastic lobby, premium finishes, and top-notch security.
 But, they also want to know that as much thought went into the infrastructure of the building, which includes fast, reliable fiber internet connectivity.